datacarpentry/image-processing/_episodes/04-drawing-bitwise.md

 Often we wish to select only a portion of an image to analyze, and ignore the rest.
-Creating a rectangular sub-image with slicing, as we did in the [OpenCV Images]({{ page.root }}/03-opencv-images) lesson is one option for simple cases.
+Creating a rectangular sub-image with slicing, as we did in the [skimage Images]({{ page.root }}/03-opencv-images) lesson is one option for simple cases.
 Another option is to create another special image, of the same size as the original, with white pixels indicating the region to save and black pixels everywhere else.
 Such an image is called a *mask*.
-In preparing a mask, we sometimes need to be able to draw a shape -- a circle or a rectangle, say -- on a black image.
-OpenCV provides tools to do that.
+In preparing a mask, we sometimes need to be able to draw a shape -- a circle or a rectangle, say -- on a black image. skimage provides tools to do that.

 Consider this image of maize seedlings: